What Is A Bee Smoker? A Complete Beginner’s Guide

 Keeping a smoker on hand is always good practice.
 Bees can be unpredictable, and you don’t know when they may become aggressive.
 In addition to using smoke when bees are defensive, some common reasons to pull out the smoker include:

-Extracting honey: you may find it useful to use smoke when removing frames to be extracted.
-Don’t overdo it or you’ll end up with smoky-flavored honey.
+Extracting honey: smoking frames during extraction may be worthwhile.
+Don’t overdo it, or you’ll end up with smoky-flavored honey.

 Adding a new queen: the pheromones given off by a new queen can cause a stir in the hive.
-Smoke masks them and allows the colony to gradually adjust to the new addition.
+Smoke masks them and allows the colony to adjust to the new addition gradually.

 Combining hives and splits: major disruptions may cause bees to attack or abscond.
 Smoke reduces the bees’ stress level and is more likely to keep them in the hive.